lloydchang/politok/README.md

-# polytawk
+# politok

 An interactive ballot simulation exploring how policy decisions impact equity and oligarchy in society.
-Vote on three key polytawk propositions and see the societal outcomes.
+Vote on three key politok propositions and see the societal outcomes.

 ## Features